gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 - A user can add details to their post before they submit.
    - description (optional)
       - page slides down and keyboard is raised (view 12.3.1)
-   - tag brands
-      - page slides down and keyboard is raised (view 12.3.1)
 - A user can select to use frames in their upload
    - frames buttons
       - multi frame button converts to (view 12.3.2)